BowaDAO/BowaDAO/README.md

 ### Hi there, I'm Samuel 👋

-I enjoy writing codes, thinking about the next solution I can get my hands on, watching football, and sometimes writing stuffs.
+I enjoy writing codes and thinking about the next "solution" to get my hands on.

-⚡ Lately I've been using React and React Native heavily to build web and mobile apps. resp.
+⚡ Lately I've been using ReactJS, NextJS and React Native to build web and mobile apps.

 ⚡ I am happy to connect with you.